 Elliott M. Reichardt, from Calgary, Alberta, Canada, is pursuing a PhD in anthropology at Stanford School of Humanities and Sciences.
 Elliott’s dissertation research examines the application of gene engineering to vector and pest control for infectious diseases.
 Elliott will examine the logistics, relationships, and infrastructure required to develop and deploy these emerging technologies.
 Through this research, Elliott will contribute to ongoing discussions about the international regulation of biotechnologies.
 As a Bio Futures Fellow, Elliott will develop interdisciplinary collaborations to contextualize emerging biotechnologies in terms of their scientific basis, regulatory context, and history.
-Elliot graduated from the University of Calgary with a bachelor’s degree in health sciences, and from the University of Cambridge with a master’s degree in health, medicine, and society.
+Elliott graduated from the University of Calgary with a bachelor’s degree in health sciences, and from the University of Cambridge with a master’s degree in health, medicine, and society.
 Elliott has broader scholarly interests on the history and anthropology of global health and its relationship to biotechnologies.
 His work has been published in Medicine Anthropology Theory and Medical History.

 Current Research and Scholarly Interests